 I feel like I have been extremely blessed in how I was raised and the love that was given out to me.
 I have had amazing friends, good grades, hobbies that have given me inspiration, and overall happiness and thankfulness for the life I am living.
 But, since the start of college, things slowly shifted into a feeling I had never felt before and funks that I was unable to get myself out of.

-I constantly was in my own head about issues I was going through but was too scared to talk to others about it.
+I was constantly in my own head about issues I was going through but was too scared to talk to others about it.
 I worked really hard to be involved and overfill my plate so I didn't have time to think about how unbalanced I always was feeling.
 It finally hit me this past year when I had several anxiety attacks where I felt as far away from myself than I ever could've imagined.
 I felt alone and like I was in a hole I wasn't sure how to dig out of.
 I finally reached out to my mom and had her come up to school to listen to what I had been going through over the past couple of months.
+Here's what I learned.

 You will never figure anxiety out on your own.